-- On average, a drain – leach field consists of a series of pipes buried 18″ within the ground on top of a bed of gravel.
-These drainage pipes sit parallel with one other and are all linked together coming out of the distribution box.
+- On average, a drain leach field consists of a series of pipes buried 18 inches within the ground on top of a bed of gravel.
+These drainage pipes sit parallel with one another and are all linked together coming out of the distribution box.

 - Liquefied sewage moves through the system under the weight of gravity from the septic tank, through the distribution box and into each of the drainage pipes.

 - On most new septic system constructions, the opposite end (the very end) of the drain pipes are tied together and vented above the ground.
 A functioning drain or leach field will dispose of household wastewater by draining the liquefied sewage through many small weep holes (in the drain field pipes) into the dry subsoil under the system.

 - After the liquefied sewage drains away from these pipes, if it is filtered by 36 inches of dry soil (colonized with aerobic bacteria), it will again become clean ground water.

 Most townships base a drain leach field size by adding 500′ of drainage pipe for each bedroom in the home.